Are LinkedIn Video Downloaders Safe to Use?

 How LinkedIn Video Downloaders Actually Work (Important Insight)

-2. Fetch the video source from the page
+2. Reads the publicly available video source from the page

 Critical Point:

-Since the process works on publicly accessible data,
+Since the process relies on publicly accessible data,

 What Makes a LinkedIn Video Downloader Safe?

-A truly safe tool follows a privacy-first, minimal-interaction model.
+A genuinely safe downloader follows a privacy-first and minimal-interaction model.

 Core Safety Indicators: